tilemachoscfu/sudokuSolver/README.md

 # sudokuSolver
-A Backtracking program  in Pyhton to solve Sudoku problem
+A Backtracking program  in Python to solve Sudoku problem